hyphmongo/batchcamp/README.md

 If only there was a better way...

 ## Features
-- You can select loads of things at once and click them and they will download.
+- You can select loads of things at once and click the download button and they will all download.
 That's it

 ## Setup